Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Civilian drone flown by Peter Tripp Akemann (Culver City) struck a Quebec-owned CL-415 Super Scooper wildfire suppression aircraft, punching a three-by-six-inch hole in its wing.
-Aircraft pulled from fire line for five days.
-Akemann pleaded guilty to federal unsafe operation statute; sentenced to 14 days federal prison, 30 days home detention, 150 hours community service, and $156,000 restitution.
-Demonstrates cascade of federal TFR violation and state Penal Code § 402 liability.
+A civilian drone flown by Peter Tripp Akemann of Culver City struck and damaged a Quebec-owned CL-415 Super Scooper air tanker fighting the Palisades Fire, punching a three-by-six-inch hole in its wing.
+The aircraft was pulled from the fire line for five days.
+Akemann pleaded guilty to federal unsafe-operation statute and drew 14 days federal prison, 30 days home detention, 150 hours community service, and $156,000 restitution.

 Pending Legislation